 People with normal weight obesity are occasionally referred to as being “skinny fat,” since their overall body weight is closer to a skinny person than an obese person.
 Despite having a normal body weight, these people often have a higher-than-normal risk of conditions like heart disease.

-If you have a normal BMI result but feel concerned about your body composition, it’s best to talk to your doctor about using a more detailed test to measure your body fat percentage and overall body composition.
+If you have a normal BMI result but feel concerned about your body composition, it’s best to talk to your healthcare provider about using a more detailed test to measure your body fat percentage and overall body composition.

 As we said above, BMI is designed specifically to provide accurate data on body weight and obesity in large samples of the general population.
-However, its third disadvantage is that it doesn’t provide accurate data for people who are very tall or very short.
+However, its third disadvantage is that it may not provide accurate data for people who are very tall or very short.

 The formula used to calculate BMI doesn’t take into the extra skeletal weight of extremely tall people.
 This means that tall, fit and healthy people often get BMI results that place them in the “overweight” or “obese” BMI ranges.

-For example, a man measuring in at 6’6” in height with a weight of 230 lbs scores 26.6 using BMI—enough for him to be considered overweight.
+For example, a man measuring in at 6’6” tall with a weight of 230 lb. scores 26.6 using BMI — enough for him to be considered overweight.

 While the BMI system isn’t perfect, it’s still a useful tool for measuring body weight in relation to height.

 One way to think of BMI is as a signal of potential weight problems.
-If you have a BMI that puts you in the overweight or obese BMI ranges, it’s worth seeking additional information—either via a body composition test or advice from your doctor—on what it could mean for your health.
+If you have a BMI that puts you in the overweight or obese BMI ranges, it’s worth seeking additional information — either via a body composition test or advice from your healthcare provider — on what it could mean for your health.

-Likewise, an overly low BMI score that puts you in the underweight category can also signal that it’s worth talking to your doctor about the potential effects your weight could have on your health and wellbeing.
+Likewise, an overly low BMI score that puts you in the underweight category can also signal that it’s worth talking to your healthcare provider about the potential effects your weight could have on your health and wellbeing.